alexcarron/rock-estore/docs/DesignDoc.md

   * RockController Class - This class creates the REST API calls such that the Angular view can send a http request to the ViewModel and a corresponding action from the  rock model takes place.
 This class creates the urls for the calls, and defines what functions it will call, status codes to return and error handles.
   * UserController Class - This class creates the REST API calls such that the Angular view can send a http request to the ViewModel and a corresponding action from the User model takes place.
 This allows for calls to create new users, updating users, retrieving users, and gathering the information necessary to sign in users.
   * CartController Class - This class create the REST API call such that the Angular view can sent a http request to the ViewModel and a corresponding action from the user model takes place.
 This allows for calls to add, delete, and view the shopping cart.
+  * PasswordController Class - This class create the REST API call such that the Angular view can sent a http request to the ViewModel and a corresponding action from the user model takes place.
+This allows for calls to generate a strong password.
 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View
 > Tier above._